jasonjho/manager-README/README.md

 * I value transparency about what happened, what's happening, and what's going to happen.
 * I value growth and learning.
 Experiment with clear goals and tight feedback loops.
 Share your learnings with others.
 * I value your time and will do my best to ensure it is not wasted.
 I expect the same from you.
 * I value proactivity and self-organization.
-I have no desire to make every decision myself, I'm sure you don't want me to either.
+I don't make all the decisions.
+I'm sure you don't want me to either.
 * I value stability and consistency.
 * I value critical thinking and rigor.
-Nothing is sacred and we don't do anything *"because we've always done it that way"*.
+We don't do anything *"because we've always done it that way"*.
 * I value intentionality, we have too much to do for any of it to be random.
 * I value empathy.
 Having empathy for your co-workers will help us to build strong teams.